What I can do for you

 - your feet: the shape of your feet determines what must be under them: adaptation = comfort and performance.

 - your shoes: each of your feet (I specify because one is often different from the other) must be well maintained without being compressed.
-Take your time to try on your shoes, preferably not in the morning; the shape of your feet changing during the day.
+When you buy your shoes, take your time to try them on, preferably not in the morning; the shape of your feet changing during the day.

 - your footbed: this should be part of your shoes, but few shoe manufacturers offer good insoles.
 Anyway, I do not hide it, in my opinion, as much as a custom position, every cyclist should have custom insoles.